mchristofersen/tournament-project/README.md

 First create a new database in PostgreSQL named "tournament"

-Then use setTournamentId() to generate a new tournament
+Then using tournament.py, use setTournamentId() to generate a new tournament

 Register new players with registerPlayer()